juanroldanbrz/coding-dojo-spring-boot/README.md

 ---
 I am not using liquibase or other migration tool due lack of time, but it would be a nice plus.

-I did move the creation scripts to the sq/create folder, so we can divide them from the update scripts in the future.
+I did move the creation scripts to the `sq/create folder` so at least we can separate the update scripts from the creation scripts.

 Running the service
 ---